PKUZHOU/MTCNN_FaceDetection_TensorRT/README.md

 On my computer with nvidia-gt730 grapic card (its performance is very very poor) and intel i5 6500 cpu, when the min face-size is set to 60 pixels, the above image costs 20 to 30ms.

 ## TODO
-I am rewriting most of the operations using Opencv-CUDA or CUDA codes to speed up, see branch all_gpu.
+Inplement the whole processing using GPU computing.

 交流微信群：